Food Production by using Carbon Dioxide from the Waste Plants

 MD Kiteway Ltd

 We hope to work with the University of Sheffield on commercial projects in Zambia once data collection has finished for this first piolet phase.
+We are working with the mining company FQML and 500,000 of their Farmers in the cooperatives to have these projects once agreement reached with the University of Sheffield.
 While ground-mounted arrays of solar panels offer several benefits related to clean energy provision, they miss opportunities to deliver livelihood benefits in addition to electricity supply, and in some cases can actually detract from other development goals.
 For example, ground-mounted arrays remove land from food production, and at a time when crop yields are threatened by a changing climate, increasing populations and insecure land ownership, we cannot risk putting further pressure on land resources.

 Agrivoltaic energy systems, however, can combine the delivery of solar electricity, crop production, and rainwater harvesting on the same land area.
 Instead of being mounted close to the ground like traditional solar power arrays, agrivoltaic systems are constructed several meters high, with gaps between the arrays, enabling crops to be grown underneath.